department-of-veterans-affairs/vets-website/script/cypress-testrail-helper/README.md

    - TestRail Username
    - TestRail API Key

-[See VSP's [Cypress to TestRail Reporter Configuration doc][vsp-cypress-testrail-reporter-doc] for details on Step 1\*.
+[See VSP's [Cypress to TestRail Reporter Configuration doc][vsp-cypress-testrail-reporter-doc] for details on initial integration\*.
 No need to `export` environment-variables; just copy the values somewhere so they're ready for input into CTH.]

 ## Usage